Available Mon-Fri 9:00am-5:00pm

 Dr. Tillman is a Proud Member Of the Following Professional Organizations:

 About Comfort At Home Mobile Pet Hospice & Euthanasia

 Dr. Tillman earned his DVM and completed his Small Animal Medicine and Surgery Internship at the University of Georgia.
 He has additional training in Pet Loss & Grief Companioning to better care for pet families going through this difficult experience.
 His special interests include geriatric pet care, pet hospice and veterinary acupuncture.
 He has practiced veterinary medicine in Athens, GA, Washington, DC and Mooresville, NC.
-He and his wife Deb share their home with their four-legged children: Grace, Kelley, Cali, Rowdy Rascal and Bob Barker.
+He and his wife share their home with their four-legged children: Cali and Carmen.

 “Such short little lives our pets have to spend with us, and they spend most of it waiting for us to come home each day.
 It is amazing how much love and laughter they bring into our lives and even how much closer we become with each other because of them.”

 ― John Grogan, Marley and Me: Life and Love With the World's Worst Dog